NokNokMLS/BigDoorWyamBlog/input/posts/2018-08-11-the-bd24-digest.md

 Author: Team BigDoor24
 Lead: A Sunday roundup of last weeks Poland related news
 Published: '2018-08-11T17:15:05+02:00'
-Image: /assets/Images/the-digest.png
+Image: /assets/Images/digest-aug.jpg
 Tags:
   - news
 ---
-A new weekly roundup of stories we think you might like.
+Some stories we think you might like.

 **Poland**